- GAP 200.185, Fixed-Price Residual Balance Transfer

 Significant residual balances on fixed-price awards may call into question the validity of the proposed budget, scope of work, effort committed and the proper allocation of project expenditures.

 Fixed-price award.
 A fixed-price award is an agreement in which a fair price for the anticipated work is determined at the proposal stage of the project and is not subject to any upward or downward adjustment of awarded funds based on actual costs incurred.
 The award amount is pre-determined, based on fixed fee as defined in the agreement, and is paid to Duke on a schedule listed in the award agreement.
-Fixed-price awards include, but are not limited to fixed fee contracts, deliverable-based agreements, non-industry clinical trial agreements, and other awards where there is no requirement that any remaining funds be returned to the sponsor.
+Fixed-price awards include, but are not limited to fixed fee contracts, deliverable-based agreements, non-industry clinical trial agreements, fixed-rate agreements, and other awards where there is no requirement that any remaining funds be returned to the sponsor.

 Residual Balance.
 An unobligated, unspent balance remaining on a fixed-price award at the conclusion of the project period after all project costs have been allocated to the award, all financial obligations have been met, and all deliverables have been received by the sponsor.

-- All revenue recorded.
+- All revenue is recorded.

 If a residual balance remains at project closeout, the GM will:

-If the residual balance is ≥40% of the original award or ≥$100,000, the Implementation Teams will obtain confirmation from the associated School’s Dean’s Office (or OIPM if the Center/Institute is outside of School management) that the School accepts the financial and compliance risk created by the residual balance.
+If the residual balance is ≥40% of the original award or ≥$100,000, the Award Management Teams will obtain confirmation from the associated School’s Dean’s Office (or OIPM if the Center/Institute is outside of School management) that the School accepts the financial and compliance risk created by the residual balance.
 The request for final disposition of funds will therefore be at the discretion of each School.

 This GAP reflects the provisions of the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, 2 CFR Part 200, otherwise referred to as the Uniform Guidance.
 The UG became effective as of December 26, 2014, and all awards issued on or after this date must be managed in accordance with its provisions.
 It is important to verify the applicable regulations for an individual award, which may be found in the Award Notice issued by the funding agency.